CODERORCA/SCHOOL-PROJECTS/README.md

-# SCHOOL-PROJECTS
+# Website project
-> All Projects done in the past can be found, here.
-It includes a website and a database.
-Note that you won't be able to launch the database unless you change the username inside the files and establish connection to the Oracle Database.
+You can find the project for a website here as a 7z file.
+Extract and place them on your desktop to launch it.